 Given up the booze but craving something more exciting than water and fizzy drinks?
 Who needs cocktails and grimace-inducing shots when you’ve got plenty of delicious concoctions that will tantalise your tastebuds and leave you hangover-free the next morning?
-From irresistibly-instagrammable pink coffees to zesty fruit smoothies, there is practically an ocean of tasty drinks to choose from.
-With only a few weeks left to go before Dry January ends, we’re entering crunch time.
-To help you make it, we’ve rounded up the perfect places to go to quench your thirst in true booze-free, non-alcoholic style.
+From irresistibly-instagrammable pink coffees to zesty fruit smoothies, there is practically an ocean of tasty and non-alcoholic drinks to choose from this Sober October:

 1. Try the fruity concoctions of Dopamine Land’s Bubble Bar